 - The completed form

 For most projects, you will need an architectural drawing of the existing floor plan as well as your proposed floor plan post-development.
-Read up on the average prices of architectural drawings via our dedicated cost guide.
+Read up on the average prices of architectural drawings in our cost guide.